 Basketball: Jamie Dixon

-Patterson is nearly 100 games over .500 in his 16 years TCU and has six league titles (one in C-USA, four in the Mountain West, one in the Big 12) on his résumé.
-Dixon led Pittsburgh to the NCAA Tournament 11 times in his 13 years at the school and is authoring a quicker-than-expected turnaround at TCU, his alma mater.
+Patterson is more than 100 games over .500 in his 16 years at TCU and has six league titles (one in C-USA, four in the Mountain West, one in the Big 12) on his résumé.
+Dixon led Pittsburgh to the NCAA Tournament 11 times in his 13 years at the school and has made TCU, his alma mater, nationally relevant in only his second year.

 Football: Tom Herman